matyi/Palacsinta-Pusher/README.md

 # Palacsinta-Pusher

+A piece of code to play sound when someone in the office has been palacsinta bombed via slack by the precious `/palacsinta` command.

 ## Requirements
 1. Register a free [Pusher account](https://pusher.com/)
 2. On linux you have to install Festival ```apt-get install festival```
 3. Don't forget to plug in the speakers

+Recommended to install on a Rasberry Pi and place it in the middle of the office.

 ## Installation